Justin-Lund/Slack-Creator/README.md

 ## Getting a Slack Token

 1) Go to https://api.slack.com/tutorials/tracks/getting-a-token
-2) Press "Create app" under the "Create a pre-configured app" header, & select your Workspace
+2) Under the header "Create a pre-configured app", Press "Create app" & select your Workspace
 3) Edit permissions as desired (required permissions for channel management listed below)
 4) Press "Install to Workspace"
 5) At the top of the screen, select "How to quickly get and use a Slack API token"